fetchai/wallet-browser-extension/README.md

 - After creating an account use gaiacli to add funds to that address

 ```
- gaiacli tx send <from address> <your address>  10000000stake --chain-id testing
+ gaiacli tx send validator <your address>  10000000stake --chain-id testing
 ```

+where `<your address>` is copied from the browser extension.

 ### changing this currency in chain-info (optional)